deysitirado36/Latin102/translation2.md

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense, voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
 - fem, accusative, sg, perfect, passive.
-- lātus, a, um, Part., v. fero.
-- fĕro, tŭli, lātum, ferre
+- suf-fĕro ( subf-), sustŭli, sublātum, sufferre, v. a

 Identify the form of sagittis.
 Why does Hyginus use this case?
 - Acc, fem, sg and they used it because it is the intrument used